Protect Pages and Server Components

 Note: Middleware protection alone is typically sufficient for most use cases.

-First, add a read-only session helper to your src/wristband.ts file for accessing session data in Server Components.
+First, add a getServerComponentSession() helper function to your src/wristband.ts.
+This function provides read-only access to session data in Server Components.

 💡